SAP-samples/kyma-runtime-extension-samples/cap-orders-service/README.md

 ### Prepare the UI application

-Install UI5 tooling
+1. In this step a UI application will be added to the helm chart.
+The helm chart will generate a service instance of the `html5-apps-repo` which is used to push the UI application to the HTML5 Repository service.
+This can later be configured to use the SAP Lauchpad service.
+Start by installing the UI5 tooling which is used to build the UI5 application.

 ```
 npm install --global @sap/ux-ui5-tooling
 ```

-To build the UI application run the following command in the directory `app/app/orders`
+2. To build the UI application run the following command in the directory `app/app/orders`

 ```
 ui5 build --dest ../../../html5-deployer/resources/webapp --clean-dest true
 ```

-////self-contained --all

-Copy the file `xs-app.json` into the directory `html5-deployer/resources`.
+3. Copy the file `xs-app.json` into the directory `html5-deployer/resources`.
 Within the directory `app/app` run

 ```
 cp xs-app.json ../../html5-deployer/resources/webapp
 ```

-Within the directory `html5-deployer` run
+4. Steps two and three will have added the built UI5 application and the `xs-app.json` to the directory `html5-deployer`.
+This directory defines the `html5-app-deployer` which is deployed as a Kubernetes job which publishes the UI5 application to the HTML5 Repository service.
+To build the container run

 ```
 pack build <dockerid>/orders-html5-deployer --buildpack gcr.io/paketo-buildpacks/nodejs --builder paketobuildpacks/builder:base
 ```

-Push the image
+5. Push the image to your container repository

 ```
 docker push <dockerid>/orders-html5-deployer
 ```

-Add the html5_apps_deployer feature to helm chart by running the following command in the `app` directory.
+6. Add the html5_apps_deployer feature to helm chart by running the following command in the `app` directory.

 ```
 cds add helm:html5_apps_deployer
 ```

-Configure the Helm chart

-1. Open the file `app/chart/values.yaml` and provide the values
+7. Configure the Helm chart by opening the file `app/chart/values.yaml` and provide the values

    1. **Repository**: your docker/repository account
    2. **html5_apps_deployer.cloudService**: cpapp.service